sezanzeb/input-remapper/README.md

 - [x] support timed macros, maybe using some sort of syntax
 - [x] add to the AUR, provide .deb file
 - [ ] automatically load presets when devices get plugged in after login
+- [ ] support gamepads as keyboard and mouse combi

 ## Tests